-Any person filing a permit application or a request for determination with the Commission shall provide written notice thereof at the same time, by certified mail or hand delivery, to the Board of Selectmen, Planning Board, Zoning Board of Appeals, Board of Health, Town Engineer, Building Inspector and Highway Department. the Commission shall not take final action until such boards and officials have had fourteen days from receipt of notice to file written comments and recommendations with the Commission.
+Any person filing a permit application or a request for determination with the Commission shall provide written notice thereof at the same time, by certified mail or hand delivery, to the Board of Selectmen, Planning Board, Zoning Board of Appeals, Board of Health, Town Engineer, Building Inspector and Highway Department. the Commission shall not take final action until such boards and officials have had fourteen days from receipt of notice to file written comments and recommendations with the Commission, which the Commission shall take into account but which shall not be binding on the Commission.
 The applicant shall have the right to receive any such comments and recommendations, and to respond to them at a hearing of the Commission, prior to final action.